-Make a Christmas tree out of slime for perfect Christmas science with our Christmas tree homemade slime!
+Make a Christmas tree out of slime for Christmas science with our easy Christmas slime recipe!
 Slime is a pretty fun activity for kids and it’s so easy to make.
-Plus, this slime kids science experiment is one that they will love!
-Our easy slime recipe lends itself to so many themes for the holidays and seasons!
-Try this fun Christmas tree themed homemade slime for the holidays and learn how to make homemade slime year round!
+Try this fun Christmas tree slime for the holidays and learn how to make homemade slime year round!

-Slime making is even more fun when you add in creative seasonal themes, and I know kids love the novelty of theme activities.
-Our Elmers Glue Christmas Tree Slime Recipe is yet another AMAZING slime recipe we can show you how to make.
+Slime making is a serious matter with kids, and I know everyone is looking for the best slime recipes around.
+Our Christmas Tree Slime is yet another AMAZING slime recipe we can show you how to make.

 This holiday slime activity was updated to add a foam cone that the slime can ooze down.
 The first time we made this Christmas tree homemade slime, we just enjoyed decorating as is!
 My little one couldn’t believe that this was actually a science experiment for kids because it was so neat and cool!